Congo says no talks with rebels unless they quit Goma

 So far, the unruly and poorly-led army has been little match for the rebels, despite assistance from a U.N. peacekeeping mission that deployed attack helicopters to support the government before Goma fell.

-Rebel leaders share ethnic ties with the Tutsi leadership of Rwanda, a small but militarily capable neighbor that intervened often in eastern Congo in the 18 years since Hutu perpetrators of Rwanda's genocide took shelter there.
+Rebel leaders share ethnic ties with the Tutsi leadership of Rwanda, a small but militarily capable neighbour that intervened often in eastern Congo in the 18 years since Hutu perpetrators of Rwanda's genocide took shelter there.
 Rwanda has repeatedly denied Congolese and U.N. accusations it is behind M23.

 Saturday's Kampala summit called on the rebels to abandon their aim of toppling the government and proposed that government troops be redeployed inside Goma.